Gorgonx7/sarama/Producer-implementation.md

 ### Retrying

-When the `flusher` cannot deliver a message due to a cluster leadership change, that message is automatically retried at most once.
+When the `flusher` cannot deliver a message due to a cluster leadership change, that message is retried.
 A flag is set on each message indicating that it is being retried, and the messages are then sent to the `retryHandler` (an additional singleton goroutine) which puts them back onto the normal input channel.

 As this introduces a loop in our pipeline, we must be careful to avoid the obvious deadlock case.
 To this end, the `retryHandler` goroutine is *always* available to read messages.

+The number of retry attempts is configurable as `config.Producer.Retry.Max`.
+After every retry attempt, the producer will sleep `config.Producer.Retry.Backoff` before trying again.

 ##### Maintaining Order